William Clyde Martin: Education and military service

 Martin attended the University of Arkansas from 1913 to 1914, graduating from Hendrix College with a Bachelor of Arts (B.A.) degree in 1918.
 He attended the University of Aberdeen in 1919 and earned the Bachelor of Divinity (B.D.) degree from Southern Methodist University in 1921.
 Martin was a member of Chi Alpha and Theta Phi fraternities.

 Martin served in the U.S. Army during World War I.

 Ordained ministry

 Reverend Martin was ordained in 1921.
-He was appointed the pastor of Grace Methodist Church in Houston, Texas in 1921 and served as a pastor for the church until 1925.
+He was appointed the pastor of Grace Methodist Church in Houston, Texas, in 1921 and served as a pastor for the church until 1925.
 Martin next served as pastor of the First Methodist Church in Port Arthur from 1925 until 1928.
-He was appointed the pastor of First Methodist in Little Rock, Arkansas in 1928 and served as a pastor for the church until 1931.
-His final appointment before election to the episcopacy was First Methodist Church, Dallas, Texas, from 1931–38.
+He was appointed the pastor of First Methodist in Little Rock, Arkansas, in 1928 and served as a pastor for the church until 1931.
+His final appointment before election to the episcopacy was First Methodist Church, Dallas, Texas, from 1931 to 1938.
 Martin was elected a delegate to the Methodist Episcopal Church South General Conference in 1938.